How Much Does it Cost to Repair an Awning?

 Repairing an electrical problem will cost between $80 and $250.
 This range includes materials and hiring an electrician.
 If you have a retractable awning and the mechanism isn't working correctly, the problem could be electrical.
 This could be a minor electrical issue like a blown fuse or a short.

-If other electrical devices on the same circuit aren't working, wiring is the issue.
-If they are working, the problem is elsewhere.
+Wiring is the issue if other electrical devices on the same circuit aren't working.
+If they work, the problem is elsewhere.

 Repairing the motor ranges between $150 and $500.
 Your awning not retracting could be an issue with the motor, which could need replacement or repair.
 Motor issues range from minor to major.
 For major issues, replacement is typically your best option.